bryanguerra203/river-mind/docs/privacy.md

 Effective Date: June 18, 2025

-RiverMind ("we", "us", or "our") is committed to protecting your privacy.
+RiverMind is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our app.

 ## Information We Collect
 - **Personal Information:** We do not collect personal information such as your name, email address, or contact details unless you choose to contact us for support.